dmaruyama-51/survey-app/README.md

    - Supports up to 10 different scales
    - Allows flexible item selection for each scale

+### Data Visualization Operations
+1. **Descriptive Statistics**: Calculates and displays key statistics (mean, median, standard deviation, etc.) for selected variables.
+2. **Distribution Visualization**: Creates histograms to visualize the distribution of survey responses.
+3. **Floor and Ceiling Effect Detection**: Automatically identifies variables that may suffer from floor or ceiling effects.

 ## Technical Stack

 - Language: Python 3.11